bche722/softeng702-project/README.md

-# accel-point-click (project-13-b)
+# accel-point-click
 accel-point-click is an Android library for accelerometer-based pointing and clicking.
 The clicking methods were created with minimal screen occlusion in mind.
 It supports:

 2 control modes for pointing:
 - **Velocity-control** - Pointer acts like a ball under the effects of gravity.
 - **Position-control** - Pointer has an initial position and tilt the device moves the pointer away from the initial position.

-4 ways of clicking with minimal screen occlusion:
+2 ways of clicking with minimal screen occlusion:
-- **Bezel Swiping** - Small swipe away from any position of the device’s bezel (edge frame of the device) triggers a click.
-- **Floating Button** - A small floating button for clicking, that can be moved around or overlayed at the bezel of the device.
 - **Volume Down Button** - Volume down button is overridden to register a click when pressed on.
 - **Back Tapping** - Tapping the back of the device triggers a click.